okansungur/drafts/read8.md

 __Bounded Context__ : A logical boundary of a domain where particular terms and rules apply consistently.Should be owned by 1 team only.

 __Aggregate__:An agregate is a business functionality that encapsulates the business rules and it is not divisible any more.Create relationship between entity and value objects.
 Basic elemnt of transfer of data storage.
-A collection of entities or value objects that are related to each other through a root object.Mutable.
+A collection of entities or value objects that are related to each other through a root object.Mutable nad enforces consistency

 An aggregate is a collection on entity and value objects that are only accessed through an aggregate root.